mjfelis/zen-demo/content/en/faq/_index.md

 The Verana Foundation is a nonprofit organization dedicated to establishing decentralized digital trust and identity solutions.
 It develops open technical standards, governance frameworks, and decentralized infrastructure to empower users and organizations to securely interact on the digital web.

 ### 📌 2.
-What does "decentralized trust" mean?
+What does "verifiable trust" mean?

-Decentralized trust refers to trust built upon cryptographic verification rather than centralized intermediaries.
+Verifiable trust refers to trust built upon cryptographic verification rather than centralized intermediaries.
 It involves Decentralized Identifiers (DIDs), Verifiable Credentials (VCs), and secure communication channels, enabling direct, secure, peer-to-peer digital interactions without relying on central authorities.

 ### 📌 3.
 What are Verifiable Credentials (VCs)?